Family Floer SYZ conjecture for $A_n$ singularity: Introduction

-Even with the discovery of a correct formula as (\ref{f_eq_intro}), we must confess that the subsequent verification of integral affine structures and singular loci as claimed below (\ref{f_eq_intro}) is a quite patience-demanding task, albeit direct and explicit.
-Therefore, as authors, we ought to present more readily verifiable evidence, ensuring that a moderate investment of time suffices to largely persuade readers of our findings.

-Luckily, we have identified evidence of such nature in Observation \ref{observation_A}, which turns out to be highly elementary (see Figure \ref{figure_observation}).
-Concurrently, it also serves as a harbinger for more profound investigations into mirror symmetry, unifying an array of mathematical domains, including Lagrangian Floer theory, homotopy theory for $A_\infty$ structures, non-archimedean analysis, and Berkovich geometry.
+Note that matching integral affine structures goes beyond merely asserting consistent monodromy around each singularity.
+It needs precisely aligning two \textit{atlases} of integral affine coordinate systems on both base manifolds.
+For instance, the \textit{singular} integral affine structure on $B=\mathbb R\times \mathbb R_{>0}$ subtly relies on $\mathcal P=\{a_0,\dots, a_n\}$ and the given symplectic form.
+Accordingly, even with the discovery of a correct formula as (\ref{f_eq_intro}), we must confess that the subsequent verification of integral affine structures and singular loci as claimed below (\ref{f_eq_intro}) can be unfortunately a quite patience-demanding task.
+Therefore, we also present more readily verifiable evidence, ensuring that a moderate investment of time suffices to witness some interesting phenomenon (see Observation \ref{observation_A} and Figure \ref{figure_observation}).
+Concurrently, the preciseness of this geometric phenomenon should more or less serve as a harbinger for more profound investigations into mirror symmetry, unifying an array of mathematical domains, including Lagrangian Floer theory, homotopy theory for $A_\infty$ structures, non-archimedean analysis, and Berkovich geometry.